MaosenPeng1/PSLB-Deep-Learning/README.md

 - Estimation

 Similar to the previous sections, the estimated propensity scores and weights are stored in `.csv` files.
 The `res_sim.R` script processes these raw estimations to generate results, including percent bias, RMSE, and covariate balance, which are saved in the `ks5k*.rds` file.
 All .rds files, including this one, can be found in the `results (.rds)` file.
-Afterward, the `res_summary.R` script can be used to replicate the figures and tables presented in the paper.
+Afterward, the `res_summary (*).R` script can be used to replicate the figures and tables presented in the paper.

+Note: The asterisk * in `res_summary (*).R` represents the corresponding table or figure number in the manuscript or supplementary materials.
+"T" denotes a table, while "S" denotes a figure.
+For example, "TS1" refers to Table S1, and "FS1" refers to Figure S1.

 - Sensitivity Analysis